Ketevana/Data-Science-Capstone-Project/README.md

 ## Acquire Data

 I used the Python libraries Requests and Beautiful Soup to scrape and parse results data published online.
-Initially I had hoped to collect data using API, but unfortunately, there weren’t any relevant API or ready collected datasets to implement my capstone project idea.
-After doing a research where to get the data, it wasn’t many webpages that has sufficient amount of data information or sites that wasn't blocking you from Web Scraping.
-I made my choice on Vestiaire Collective webpage.
-As well as extracting current mean Retail Price from original webpages or public magazines.
+Initially I had hoped to collect data using an API, but unfortunately, there weren’t any relevant API or ready collected datasets to implement my capstone project idea.
+After doing research on where to get the data, there were not many webpages that had a sufficient amount of data information or sites that were not blocking you from Web Scraping.
+I have decided to choose the Vestiaire Collective website, as well as extracting the current Mean Retail Price from original webpages or public magazines.

-I have decided to go only with 3 top brand in fashion industry and focused my attention to the iconic handbags in each of brand category.
+I have decided to go only with 3 top brands in the fashion industry and focused my attention on the iconic handbags in each brand category.

 Data acquired:
 * 3 Top brands in fashion industry
-* 14 features (-> 16 features at preparationg for modelling stage)
+* 14 features (-> 16 features at preparation for modelling stage)
 * 12,916 unique handbag observations (uncleaned)
 * limited edition feature only in Louis Vuitton brand to test one of my hypothesis regarding investment return
 * descriptions has been extracted only from Chanel and Hermes handbags